 From June 2015 until January 2016, we collected qualitative data on traders' activities and relationships.
-Field observation was done on 34 market days, including Korr (20), llaut (9), Merille (3) and Nairobi (4) markets.
+Field observation was done on 36 market days, including Korr (20), Ilaut (9), Merille (3) and Nairobi (4) markets.
 During the visits, observations were made about trade practices, interactions between actors and the collaboration between different traders in undertaking their activities.
-The informal talks with traders also helped us to understand traders' recent sales experience, and new development in the market.
+The informal talks with traders also helped us to understand traders' recent sales experience and any other development in the market.
 These observations and conversations were registered in field notes at the end of the market days.

-Through these regular visits to local markets, we established rapport with a number of traders who provided information to generate a list of 30 active traders in Marsabit South.
-We began our interviews with full time long distance traders who were recognised in their pastoral community for having a high frequency of trading activities.
+Through these regular visits to local markets, we established rapport with a number of traders who provided information to generate a list of 30 active local traders in the study area.
+We began our interviews with full time long-distance traders (Table 1) who were recognized in their pastoral community for having a high frequency of trading activities.
 At a later stage, information was collected from other categories of traders with whom they are linked.
-Overall, 20 interviews were conducted with different categories of traders (Table 1), including all 14 long distance traders in Korr and Ilaut, 1 rearing-trader, 3 itinerant traders, and 2 inter-local market traders.
+Overall, 20 interviews were conducted with different categories of traders (Table 1).

-8 Interviews made use of the narrative interview structure (Schuetze, 1977; Bauer, 1996).
-With this 9 method, we learned the respondent's trading history as they recounted important events in their 10 trading life from the day of their entry into the trade.
-Thereafter follow-up questions detailed their 11 routine activities and relationships with other actors along the chain.
+Interviews made were of narrative structure (Schuetze, 1977).
+With this method, we learned the respondent's trading history as they recounted important events in their trading life from the day they started the trade.
+Thereafter, follow-up questions detailed their routine activities and relationships with other actors along the chain.

-These individual interviews were complemented by three focus group discussions (FGD) which brought together different traders, market officials, local brokers and livestock producers at llaut and Korr town.
-In these groups, they discussed livestock marketing activities, problems and relationships in their marketing chains.
-All group sessions and interviews where recorded with an audio recorder and 15 interviews were fully transcribed.
+These individual interviews were complemented by three focus group discussions (FGD) which brought together different traders, market officials, local brokers and livestock producers at their respective chains in Ilaut and Korr town.
+In these groups, they discussed livestock marketing activities, problems and relationships in their supply chains.
+All group sessions and interviews were audio-recorded and 15 interviews were fully transcribed.
+A thematic coding scheme was developed with three categories relating to our research: actors, activities and relationships.
+Each category further contains sub-codes.
+This coding framework was applied to the transcripts and all written materials using RQDA® qualitative data analysis software.

-17 4.
-Results and Discussion
+4. Results and discussion

-4.1 Characterising the sheep and goat supply chains in Marsabit south
+4.1.
+Characterizing sheep and goat supply chains in Marsabit South

-The aim of this section is to characterise the current sheep and goat supply chains in Marsabit south.
-Within Marsabit south, two types of supply chains can be distinguished i) local chains which include the local markets and their corresponding producer catchment areas and ii) the long-distance chain which connects local markets to the terminal market in Nairobi.
+The aim of this section is to describe the current sheep and goat supply chains in study area.
+Within Marsabit South, two types of supply chains can be distinguished i) local chains which include the local markets and their corresponding producer catchment areas and ii) long distance chain which connects local markets to the terminal market in Nairobi.
 The structure of these supply chains are similar to those in other pastoral areas with poor connections to urban areas (Nunow, 2000; Turner and Williams, 2002).
-In our research, we categorised livestock markets based on geographical location starting in livestock production areas with the local markets that are differentiated as primary and secondary markets.
+In our research, we categorized livestock markets based on geographical location, starting in livestock production areas with the local markets that are differentiated as primary and secondary markets.
 Regional and terminal markets are located away from these producer areas.